OKLAB2016/parse-and-unite/README.md

    the united file contains a "ratio" column, which is the  quotient of the light/ heavy areas.
    (modifications included in the peak area sum: oxidation (M), alkylation (C))

+# 4. Additional information:
+In addition to PSM filtration based on FDR (which can be controled from the GUI), it is also possible to change the treshhold of minimal number of matched ions (default=5) by editing line 6 of parserPep.py (in Utils)

 #### For any issue please contact me : glory.abr@gmail.com